estods3/raspberrypi-LiteArmi2/README.md

 Based on Open Sourced [LiteArm i2](https://www.thingiverse.com/thing:480446) Design.

 ### Electronics
-Circuit to power/control the arm was built as a RaspberryPi Shield/Hat to consolidate hardware.
+Controller circuit to power/control the arm was built as a RaspberryPi Shield/Hat to consolidate hardware.

 <p align="center">
   <img src="https://github.com/estods3/raspberrypi-LiteArmi2/blob/master/robotarm_circuitboard.jpg" width="600"/>
 <p align="center">

 #### Bill of Materials
-The table below contains the parts used to create the circuit.
+The table below contains the parts used to create the controller circuit.
 Additionally, red (5V), green (ground), and yellow (signals) solid core wire was used to make the connections.

 <div align="center">